Applications for the 2019 YA novel workshop-retreat at the Djerassi Resident Artists Program will open in Fall 2018.

 INFORMATION ON THE NEXT WORKSHOP:

 In the spring of 2019, I will lead my eighth young adult writing workshop at the Djerassi Program in Northern California.
 I first visited Djerassi as a resident artist in 2012, when I spent a month writing and exploring and finding inspiration.
-I love sharing this experience with fellow writers of YA fiction, and I’ve created a small week-long taste of Djerassi along with a workshop component that features with constructive critiques, themed writing prompts, evenings readings, and a personal hour-long private conference with me.
+I love sharing this experience with fellow writers of YA fiction, and I’ve created a small week-long taste of Djerassi along with a workshop component that features constructive critiques, themed writing prompts, evenings readings, and an hour-long private conference with me.
 Please check back in early Fall of 2018 for information about the next workshop, which will be held in May 2019.